ViniciusTroyack/s_js-katas-4/README.md

 For this assessment, you will have access to testing tools as you work.
 If you would like to test your work as you go, follow these instructions:

-1. Make sure to name your file `katas4.js`.
-Also, name each function `kata1()`, `kata2()`, and so on.
-If you do not follow these instructions, the testing tools will not work.
+1. Make a directory called `katas4` and create a JS file in it called `katas4.js`  When completing the katas, name each function `kata1()`, `kata2()`, and so on.
+It is important to follow these naming instructions, or the testing tools will not work, and you will not receive points.
-2. From your command line shell, run
+2. From your terminal, run the command `brew install node`.
+Verify the install completed by running `node --version` (You should see something like `v8.12.0` or similar), then `npm --version` (You should see something like `6.4.1` or similar)
-`npm install --global git+https://github.com/jragard/kenzie-testing` This will install the testing npm package.
+3. Again from your terminal, run the command `npm install --global git+https://github.com/jragard/kenzie-testing`
-3. While in the same directory as your `katas4.js` file, run the terminal command `kenzie-test katas4`.
+4. You can test the functions in your katas4.js file by navigating to the katas4 directory that holds your file.
+When you are in the same directory as your `katas4.js` file, run the terminal command `kenzie-test katas4`.
 You will receive instant feedback in your terminal.

 # Requirements #

 1. Each function must display an output on a web page.
 2. Each function must return a value
 3. Each function must be named `kata1`, `kata2`, etc. corresponding with each kata.
-4. Your file must be named `katas4.js`
+4. Your file must be named `katas4.js`, and live in a directory called `katas4`
+5. Your Gitlab project must be shared with the KA_SE5 account with "Reporter" as role permission.
-5. You will submit your Project ID #, located right below your project name.
-(See Below)
+5. You will submit your Gitlab Project ID # in Canvas, located right below your project name.
+(See Below) You can copy/paste it.

 ![](project_id.png)